alemley/Python-Code-Samples/README.md

 *See Operating Systems and Programming Languages for more complex projects or Algorithms for routine, daily problem solutions*

-1. Algorithms:
+###Algorithms:

 * Lab001:

-...Python implementation of classic hangman.
-This version reads in a list of ...countries and capitols, strips out extra punctuation and special characters, ...then gives the user three opportunities to guess incorrectly before losing ...the game.
-The user's past guesses are stored in a list data structure to ...ensure they cannot guess the same character twice.
-When the user fills up ...the blank word, the answer is checked against the solution and a win/lose ...condition is then returned.
+Python implementation of classic hangman.
+This version reads in a list of
+countries and capitols, strips out extra punctuation and special characters,
+then gives the user three opportunities to guess incorrectly before losing the game.
+The user's past guesses are stored in a list data structure to
+ensure they cannot guess the same character twice.
+When the user fills up
+the blank word, the answer is checked against the solution and a win/lose
+condition is then returned.

-..* Lab002:
+* Lab002:

 This lab compares the performance of some of Python's common data structures
 using the timeit library.
 Lists and maps are written to and read from in order